 15. Auckland Art Gallery

 It would not be fair for us to suggest a contemporary art gallery without including a classical one on our list of rainy-day things to do in Auckland.
+Escape the wet outdoors and spend an afternoon at Auckland Art Gallery in Auckland CBD.
 This art gallery will give you access to over 17,000 different artworks that are in a multitude of categories.
 Whether you enjoy paintings, sculptures, or even multimedia art – there is something for everybody at the Auckland Art Gallery.

-Best For: featuring the biggest selection of national and international artwork all throughout New Zealand
+Best For: Auckland Art Gallery has the biggest selection of national and international artwork all throughout New Zealand

-Location: Corner of Kitchener Street and Wellesley Street, Auckland CBD
+Location: Auckland Art Gallery is located at the corner of Kitchener Street and Wellesley Street, Auckland CBD

 Pricing: The art gallery is free for all New Zealand residents as well as all children under the age of 12.
 All other international (adult) visitors are required to pay a fee for entrance.